Prempava/TEAM-23/README.md

 This estimation assumes a constant slab thickness and a small factor for columns and beams (structural frame):

-->Slab Volume:
+→ Slab Volume:
             $$\text{Concrete}_{\text{Slab}} = \text{Area}_{\text{m2}} \times \text{Slab Thickness}_{\text{m}} \times \text{Floors}$$

      Slab Thickness is set to $0.12 m$.

-->Total Volume: The calculated slab volume is increased by a 5% factor ($1.05$) to conservatively account for the concrete needed in columns, beams, and foundation pads (assuming a basic, shallow foundation).
+→ Total Volume: The calculated slab volume is increased by a 5% factor ($1.05$) to conservatively account for the concrete needed in columns, beams, and foundation pads (assuming a basic, shallow foundation).

-->Code Implementation:
+→ Code Implementation:

 concrete_volume_m3 = area_m2 * slab_thickness_m * num_floors
 concrete_volume_m3 *= 1.05  # Factor for columns, beams, foundation